mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

 ## macOS

-Restart methods differ depending on whether you installed Grafana using Homebrew or as standalone macOS binaries.
+Restart methods differ depending on whether you installed Mosaicoo using Homebrew or as standalone macOS binaries.

-### Restart Grafana using Homebrew
+### Restart Mosaicoo using Homebrew

 Use the [Homebrew](http://brew.sh/) restart command: